IHTSDO/snowstorm/src/test/resources/syndication/Readme.md

 ```
 Set Snowstorm configuration `syndication.url=http://localhost:8000`

+When using this mock feed locally, MLDS credentials are not required (leave `syndication.username` and `syndication.password` empty and omit credentials in the dashboard install dialog if the mock server does not require authentication).

 ## Content Available
 The RF2 release files included are valid but too small to be meaningful.